Photos: John 'Nunu' Zomot

-Now I'm a concert lifer, but here's a band that occupies a special place in the hierarchy.
+Now I'm a concert-lifer, but here's a band that occupies a special place in the hierarchy.

-I'll make a point to see certain bands every year, multiple times per year, but this is the fourth time I've seen the Petty show over the course of about two and a half decades.
-It's a pace that works for me, and builds the appreciation for this incredible body of work.
+I'll make a point to see certain bands every year, multiple times per year, but this is only the fourth time I've seen the Petty show over the course of about two and a half decades.
+It's a pace that works for me and builds the appreciation for this incredible body of work.

 The Heartbreakers play a show that is long on the hits.
-Over 19 songs performed, I think it's easy to say that 16 of them were stone cold solid gold smashes.
+Over 19 songs performed, I think it's easy to say that 16 of them were stone-cold solid-gold smashes.
 The opener was the lead track on their debut LP, totally justified, and there was a token "new one" ("Forgotten Man") thrown in there as well.

 It's a formula that allows the love to run deep with this crowd.
-And while my fellow concert lifers are no strangers to devotion to a repertoire, there's also something special about a stadium's reaction to a song like "Free Fallin'" which has been ubiquitous for years, and obviously in the setlist every night for Tom.
+And while my fellow concert-lifers are no strangers to devotion to a repertoire, there's also something special about a stadium's reaction to a song like "Free Fallin'" which has been ubiquitous for years, and obviously in the setlist every night for Tom.

 Taking a longer look at Petty's story, it often feels like two 20 year careers.

-The first one is remarkable not only for it's longevity and production -- the bulk of the songs performed were released in a steady stream from 1977 to 1997 -- but also because it spanned so much change in the music industry.
+The first one is remarkable not only for its longevity and production -- the bulk of the songs performed were released in a steady stream from 1977 to 1997 -- but also because it spanned so much change in the music industry.
 From FM radio to MTV to all sorts of musical trends in between, it was Petty's pure songwriting chops that cut through and connected with generations of listeners, all in attendance at Wrigley -- producing a hit parade that stands apart from nearly anything else.

 But it was something that didn't necessarily carry over in the post-Napster era.
 The second twenty years produced a handful of albums, but they never got the same level of traction.
-It ws time spent reinforcing the importance of those first twenty years, and that, too, came through.
+It was time spent reinforcing the importance of those first twenty years, and that, too, came through.